henriksson-lab/blockflow/README.md

 # blockflow

-**ready to be used by early adopters. depend on a particular git commit as API is not yet frozen**
+**Ready to be used by early adopters.
+Have your code depend on a particular git commit as API is not yet frozen**

 This is an **experimental** crate for processing of large scale imaging data.
 Modern microscopes are able to churn out TB-scale datasets, making it impossible